shardus/website-docs.shardus.com/pages/docs/api/README.md

 [Configuration](./configuration/README) will tell you all about the available configuration options for your application.

-[Interface](./interface/README) will tell you all about the available methods shardus exposes to your application.
+[Interface](./interface/README) will tell you all about the available methods Shardus exposes to your application.